-Next LTM begins on Wednesday the 25th of July, 2018 at 6:30pm OR 10:00am at out new Blackburn Mindfulness and Meditation Room at 6A Main St. Blackburn
+Next LTM begins on Wednesday the 17th of October, 2018 at 6:30pm OR 10:00am at out new Blackburn Mindfulness and Meditation Room at 6A Main St. Blackburn.
+Also an additional course has been scheduled for Tuesday 16th October if this day is more convenient.

 The Australian College of Classical Yoga is, as the name implies, a school of traditional Yoga.
 Though many think Yoga is about exercise, traditionally the essential practice of Yoga is stillness of mind.
 Stillness is not limited to old men in the Himalayas - anyone can practice meditation and experience the benefits of a healthy, non-stressed mind.
 The Learn Meditation and Mindfulness is a unique program developed by Swami Shantananda to teach this necessary skill.

 In the Learn Meditation and Mindfulness program there is no philosophy, doctrine, New Age concepts or religion - learning to quiet the chattering mind is the whole scope of the course.
 Swami Shantananda uses skills honed over 20 years of teaching meditation to aid you in finding your way into a thought-free state or, at least, a state of disentanglement from thinking.
 You will be encouraged to establish a practice that you can continue independently, without the necessity of aids or props, or becoming reliant on a guide.